narasimhan-me/EngineO.ai/docs/GEO_INSIGHTS.md

 ### Trust Messaging

-Each section includes `whyThisMatters` explaining the metric's value:
+Each section includes `whyThisMatters` explaining the metric's value using hedged language (per Decision Locks):

-- **Overview**: "Products with High citation confidence are more likely to be cited by AI engines."
+- **Overview**: "Answer readiness and intent coverage help your content be more extractable in AI answer experiences.
+These are internal, explainable signals — not ranking or citation guarantees."
-- **Coverage**: "Covering multiple search intents increases the chances of appearing in AI-generated answers."
+- **Coverage**: "Coverage shows whether your answer-ready content maps to key intent types.
+Gaps indicate where engines may not find a suitable on-site answer."
-- **Reuse**: "Answers that serve multiple intents reduce duplication and improve consistency."
+- **Reuse**: "Reusable answers reduce duplication across intents.
+Multi-intent reuse is only counted when clarity and structure are strong enough to support reliable extraction."
-- **Trust Signals**: "Improving trust blockers directly increases citation confidence."
+- **Trust Signals**: "Trust signals summarize common GEO blockers and how quickly improvements are applied.
+These are internal readiness indicators, not external citation tracking."

 ---